abraunegg/onedrive/docs/application-config-options.md

 _**Additional Usage Notes:**_ In certain automated environments (assuming you know what you're doing due to automation), to avoid the 'proceed with acknowledgement' resync requirement, this option allows you to automatically acknowledge the resync prompt.

 ### skip_dir
 _**Description:**_ This configuration option controls whether the application skips certain directories from being synced.
+Directories can be specified in 2 ways:

+* As a single entry.
+This will search the respective path for this entry and skip all instances where this directory is present, where ever it may exist.
+* As a full path entry.
+This will skip the explicit path as set.

+**Important:** Entries for 'skip_dir' are *relative* to your 'sync_dir' path.

 _**Value Type:**_ String